Dáil Éireann - Volume 367 - 04 June, 1986

 Mr. Wallace Mr. Wallace

 17. Mr. Wallace asked the Minister for Foreign Affairs if he will make a statement on the position with regard to the safety of Irish civilians in the Lebanon.

 Minister for Foreign Affairs (Mr. P. Barry) Peter Barry

 Dáil Éireann 367 Written Answers.
-Strip-Searching of Women Prisoners in Northern Ireland.
+Irish Citizens in the Lebanon.